2025 CS Golden Spin of Zagreb

-The 2025 Golden Spin of Zagreb is a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Croatian Skating Federation (Hrvatski klizački savez), and the eleventh event of the 2025–26 ISU Challenger Series.
-It will be held at the Klizalište Velesajem in Zagreb, Croatia, from 3 to 6 December 2025.
-Medals will be awarded in men's singles, women's singles, pair skating, and ice dance, and skaters will earn ISU World Standing points based on their results.
+The 2025 Golden Spin of Zagreb (Zlatna pirueta Zagreba) is a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Croatian Skating Federation (Hrvatski klizački savez), and the eleventh event of the 2025–26 ISU Challenger Series.
+It was held at the Klizalište Velesajem in Zagreb, Croatia, from 3 to 6 December 2025.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance, and skaters earned ISU World Standing points based on their results.
+Kévin Aymoz of France won the men's event, Bradie Tennell of the United States won the women's event, Audrey Shin and Balázs Nagy of the United States won the pairs event, and Charlène Guignard and Marco Fabbri of Italy won the ice dance event.

 Background

-The first installment of the Golden Spin of Zagreb (Zlatna pirueta Zagreba) was held in 1967 in Zagreb, in what was at the time Yugoslavia.
+The first installment of the Golden Spin of Zagreb – originally called the Zagreb International Figure Skating Championship (Međunarodno prvenstvo Zagreba u umjetničkom klizanju) – was held in 1967 in Zagreb, in what was at the time Yugoslavia.
 The competition continued as a Croatian event after Croatia's independence from Yugoslavia in 1991.
 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective was to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
-The Golden Spin of Zagreb was one of the competitions in the 2014 inaugural season, and has been a Challenger Series event ever since, except for 2020, when it was cancelled due to the COVID-19 pandemic.
-The 2025–26 Challenger Series consists of eleven events, of which the Golden Spin of Zagreb will be the eleventh.
+The Golden Spin of Zagreb was one of the competitions in the 2014 inaugural season, and in 2016, it was identified as one of a "core group" of Challenger Series events in recognition of its long-standing tradition.
+It has been a Challenger Series event every year since the series' inception, except for 2020, when it was cancelled due to the COVID-19 pandemic.
+The 2025–26 Challenger Series consisted of eleven events, of which the Golden Spin of Zagreb was the eleventh.

-Entries

-The International Skating Union published the initial list of entrants on 12 November 2025.
+The International Skating Union published the preliminary list of entrants on 12 November 2025.